SandipNirmal/todolist/README.md

 Once installed, install node package called mongoose for connecting node to mongo.

-run mongod
+run mongod in terminal (it will start mongoDB server)

-Then run todoservice from server directory
+Then run todoservice from server directory to start node API server

 node todoService.js

 Your node server should be up and running on port 3000.